+Want to break up with your therapist?
 There are many reasons why therapy or a specific therapist may no longer be a good fit for you.
 You have the right to end therapy and your therapeutic relationship at any time, but it might be difficult to identify the reasons for ending the relationship or how to end the relationship.
-I hope that this article can help empower you in your decision to continue or end therapy.
+This article will empower you in your decision to continue or end therapy.

 First, I want to go over some of the reasons that you may choose to end therapy or end your relationship with a therapist.
 This is not an exhaustive list, so there may be other reasons that influence your decisions, but I hope it helps illustrate some of the reasons.